-- any method that re-assigns a non-final, owning field of an object must be annotated with a @CreatesMustCallFor annotation that targets that object. - when a non-final, owning field f is re-assigned at statement s, at the program point before s, f's must-call obligations must have been satisfied.
+- any method that re-assigns a non-final, owning field of an object must be annotated with a @CreatesMustCallFor annotation whose expression is a reference to that object. - when a non-final, owning field f is re-assigned at statement s, at the program point before s, f's must-call obligations must have been satisfied.